ibpsa/project1-boptest/web/ibpsa_project_workplan.md

 Summaries of the Project and tasks are described below.

-### Overview (from proposal)
+### Overview
-Needs for advanced and improved control strategies (CS) in building and district energy systems are growing due to requirements for reducing energy use, greenhouse gas emissions, and operating costs, providing flexibility to the electrical grid, as well as ensuring performance of novel hybrid and collective system architectures.
+Needs for advanced and improved control strategies (CS) in building and district energy systems are growing due to requirements for reducing energy costs, providing flexibility and reliability to the electrical grid, as well as ensuring performance of novel hybrid and collective system architectures.
 Examples of such CS are advanced rule-based control, Model Predictive Control (MPC) [Drg20], and Reinforcement Learning [Wan20].